osteele/stitch-sync/README.md

 An automated embroidery file converter that watches for design files and prepares them for your embroidery machine.

+It has two features:

+1. It can watch a directory for new design files, and automatically convert and copy them to a connected USB drive.

-It uses the [ink/stitch extension][inkstitch] for [Inkscape] to convert files to a format supported by the specified embroidery machine, and copies design files to a connected USB drive.
+2. It can use the [ink/stitch extension][inkstitch] for [Inkscape] to convert files to a format supported by the specified embroidery machine.

 ## Features
 - Automatically monitors directories for new embroidery design files